The Truth Behind AI Hallucinations: Why Generative Models Fabricate Facts and How to Tame Them

 Relying excessively on generative AI for critical business activities, or in time sensitive situations (like writing software, reviewing contracts, or other medical reports), can introduce subtle, expensive, and hard-to-detect errors.

-Are Hallucinations Deteriorating Over Time?
+Are AI Hallucinations Reducing Over Time?

 The extent and amount of hallucination have improved due to innovations in model architectures, safety layers, and retrieval-based methods in numerous recent versions of models.
 Enhanced models featuring greater capabilities and creativity can hallucinate in new ways and means when dealing with open-ended or complex areas.

-• Routine task: On simple prompts, hallucination rates have improved to reach at least lower than 3%.
+On simple prompts, hallucination rates have improved to reach at least lower than 3%.

-• Complex queries: In open-ended generation or function executing with novel step-by-step reasoning, hallucination still introduces a substantial risk that triggers higher hallucination rates and unpredictability in outputs.
+In open-ended generation or function executing with novel step-by-step reasoning, hallucination still introduces a substantial risk that triggers higher hallucination rates and unpredictability in outputs.

 Managing and Mitigating AI Hallucinations